Sungyeon Hong

 Relevant publications

-This list is intended for publications connected to geometry-driven hyperuniformity, pattern formation, local relaxation, and emergent order.
+Below is a list of publications connected to my work on geometry-driven hyperuniformity, pattern formation, local relaxation, and emergent order.

 Snapshot image for DDM 2025